Back to Diseases & Conditions

 Endoscopic procedures

-The goal of inflammatory bowel disease treatment is to reduce the inflammation that triggers your signs and symptoms.
-In the best cases, this may lead not only to symptom relief but also to long-term remission and reduced risks of complications.
-IBD treatment usually involves either drug therapy or surgery.
+The goal of inflammatory bowel disease treatment is to reduce the inflammation that triggers symptoms.
+In the best cases, this may lead not only to symptom relief but also to long-term remission and reduced risk of complications.
+IBD treatment usually involves either medicines or surgery.

-Anti-inflammatory drugs are often the first step in the treatment of ulcerative colitis, typically for mild to moderate disease.
+Anti-inflammatory medicines are often the first step in the treatment of ulcerative colitis, typically for mild to moderate disease.
 Anti-inflammatories include aminosalicylates, such as mesalamine (Delzicol, Rowasa, others), balsalazide (Colazal) and olsalazine (Dipentum).

-Time-limited courses of corticosteroids are also used to induce remission.
+Time-limited courses of corticosteroids also are used to induce remission.
 In addition to being anti-inflammatory, steroids are immunosuppressing.
-Which medication you take depends on the area of your colon that’s affected.
+The type of medicine recommended depends on the area of the colon that’s affected.

 These drugs work in a variety of ways to suppress the immune response that releases inflammation-inducing chemicals into the body.
 When released, these chemicals can damage the lining of the digestive tract.